GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-05 00:02:58 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-05 00:18:19 IST

 Current Weather in Coimbatore:
-Temperature: 22.88 °C
+Temperature: 21.88 °C
-Condition: overcast clouds
+Condition: thunderstorm with heavy rain